 - Pizza Stone – Having a good quality pizza stone is important to allow the heat of the grill to focus its energy on the stone.
 We use the XL version of the Big Green Egg stone because it is great for large or small pizzas.
 We choose not to use a pizza steel because on a grill it gets so hot that it tends to burn the pizza crust before the entire pizza is cooked through.

-- ConvEGGtor – Having the plate in place, with the legs facing up is important to deflect the high heat of the charcoal.
+- ConvEGGtor – Also known as the “plate setter.”
+Having the plate in place, with the legs facing up is important to deflect the high heat of the charcoal.
 When running just the ConvEGGtor or just a stone over the charcoal, the chances of burning the bottom of the pizza before it’s done is more likely.

 - Pizza Peel – A good Pizza Peel is important.
 It allows an easy transfer to and from the grill, and makes it easy to turn the pizza for even cooking.
 Spatulas just aren’t as easy to use.
 You can use wood, or metal.